EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 sending a train of pulses to the motor driver.

 Suppose you drive a motor dedicated to an axis.
-In the first place, you make the F3RP71 set the number of pulses (distance to move) into a register of the motion control module by using longout or ao record(s).
+In the first place, you make the Linux CPU set the number of pulses (distance to move) into a register of the motion control module by using longout or ao record(s).
 (While the parameter is 32 bit long, the motion control modules do not support long word (32 bits) read / write operation.
 Two records, therefore, are necessary to set the upper 16 bits and the lower 16 bits.)

-Next, you make the F3RP61 turn on an output relay (EXE) to trigger the action.
+Next, you make the Linux CPU turn on an output relay (EXE) to trigger the action.
 This can be performed by putting the value of one (1) into the VAL field of the following record.
 (The relay number varies from type to type.
 The following example records are just for illustration.
 See the manual of the module you use for more detailed information.
 We assume the motion control module is in slot 4.)

 ```
 record(bo, "f3rp61_motion_exe") {